 Do I have cervical vertigo?

-A commonly used screening test is carried out to distinguish cervical vertigo from vestibular vertigo.
-The initial phase of the test is to turn the head of the individual from side to side several times in sequence.
-In case vertigo is increased by these motions, it might be linked to motion affecting the inner ear or the cervical spine.
+The doctor performs a common screening test to distinguish cervical vertigo from vestibular vertigo.
+The initial phase is to turn the head of the individual from side to side several times in sequence.
+If these motions increase vertigo, there is a link to motion affecting the inner ear or the cervical spine.

 In the second phase, the individual is seated on a swivel chair.
-The head is held motionless by the doctor as the chair is swiveled back and forth, causing motion in the neck but not the inner ear.
+The head is held motionless by the doctor as the chair swivels back and forth.
+This causes motion in the neck but not the inner ear.
 In case this phase increases vertigo, the likely source is the cervical spine.

-Individuals who suffer from chronic neck pain have difficulty when asked to accurately imitate certain postures of the neck and head.
-Many individuals who experienced dizziness were able to improve the exactness of the neck and head positioning after specific treatments were started to deal with the underlying cervical spine issues.
+Individuals who suffer from chronic neck pain have difficulty when asked to imitate certain postures of the neck and head.
+Many individuals who experience dizziness can improve the exactness of the neck and head positioning after starting specific treatments that deal with the underlying cervical spine issues.

 In these studies, it indicated that impaired motion of the neck can lead to the disturbances in the sensory nerves in the joints and muscles of the cervical spine.
 Take note that these nerves provide faulty information to the brain, resulting to diminished positioning sense or dizziness.

 Both vertigo and degenerative arthritis are common among the elderly.
-In one study conducted, it was discovered that degenerative arthritis of the neck was quite common among those who have vertigo.
+In one study, degenerative arthritis of the neck is quite common among those who have vertigo.
 There is also an increased likelihood for vertigo if the degenerative changes are severe.
-An important finding is that there is a clear link between the presence of vertigo and disrupted circulation via the vertebral arteries due to the arthritic changes in the area.
+An important finding is the clear link between the presence of vertigo and disrupted circulation via the vertebral arteries due to the arthritic changes in the area.

 Some individuals who sustain whiplash injuries experience vertigo or dizziness as an associated symptom.
-The deficits in the neck and head positioning accuracy have been reported among individuals with whiplash.
+The deficits in the neck and head positioning accuracy are present among individuals with whiplash.
 Even though these symptoms might be due to the same mechanisms among those who have non-traumatic neck pain, the dizziness might be due to changes in the blood flow via the vertebral arteries that feed into the brainstem.

-Depending on the exact cause for the cervical vertigo experienced by the individual, it is best to set an appointment with a doctor so that proper assessment can be carried out as well as start the suitable treatment.
+Depending on the exact cause for the cervical vertigo, set an appointment with a doctor for proper assessment as well as start the suitable treatment.